moves-rwth/storm/documentation/background/languages.md

 layout: default
 documentation: true
 category_weight: 2
-categories: [Use Storm]
+categories: [Background]
 ---

 {% include includes/toc.html %}

 ## PRISM

-The PRISM language can be used to specify [DTMCs, CTMCs and MDPs]({{ site.github.url }}/documentation/usage/models.html).
+The PRISM language can be used to specify [DTMCs, CTMCs and MDPs]({{ site.github.url }}/documentation/background/models.html).
 Conceptually, it is a guarded command language using reactive modules.
-Storm supports (almost) the full PRISM language and extends it (in a straightforward way) to [Markov Automata]({{ site.github.url }}/documentation/usage/models.html#markov-automata-mas).
+Storm supports (almost) the full PRISM language and extends it (in a straightforward way) to [Markov Automata]({{ site.github.url }}/documentation/background/models.html#markov-automata-mas).

 For more information, please read the [PRISM manual](http://www.prismmodelchecker.org/manual/ThePRISMLanguage/Introduction){:target="_blank"}.
 A rich collection of examples is available at the [PRISM benchmark suite](http://www.prismmodelchecker.org/benchmarks/){:target="_blank"}.